Sample from the “Kindness Reminder” emails - Physical Affection

 The “Kindness Reminder” is a brief weekly email to remind you to connect with your aging parent or other loved ones.
 The reminder is full of touching and fun ways to reach out and connect.

-These reminders will give you a number of ways to show your concern and your love.
+These email reminders will give you a number of ways to show that you care.
 I will also give you ideas on how to thank those who are taking care of your loved one when you are either far away or unable to be there.
 The more you show appreciation for those who take care of your loved one, the better care they will get.

 Just sign up in the box in the upper right section of my blog at KindEthics.com.
 Thanks for helping me make the world a kinder place.
 Please let others know about this free service.